Man kills eight schoolchildren in China on first day of class

 Hong Kong (CNN)Eight young children were killed in a school attack in the eastern Chinese province of Hubei on Monday.
 It was their first day of class.

-He is currently in police custody.
+He is in police custody.

 Eight were killed and another two were injured.
 No details were given on the students' injuries or their individual ages.
-In China, elementary school children range in age from six years old to 13.
+In China, elementary school children range in age from 6 years old to 13.

 "The local party committee and government is all out organizing rescue and remedial work," the statement from Enshi City government said.